QuantiModo/quantimodo-sdk-javascript/docs/AuthenticationApi.md

   'clientId': "clientId_example", // String | Example: oauth_test_client
   'clientSecret': "clientSecret_example", // String | This is the secret for your obtained clientId.
 We use this to ensure that only your application uses the clientId.
 Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).
   'redirectUri': "redirectUri_example", // String | The redirect URI is the URL within your client application that will receive the OAuth2 credentials.
-  'state': "state_example" // String | An opaque string that is round-tripped in the protocol; that is to say, it is returned as a URI parameter in the Basic flow, and in the URI
+  'state': "state_example", // String | An opaque string that is round-tripped in the protocol; that is to say, it is returned as a URI parameter in the Basic flow, and in the URI
-};
+  'platform': "platform_example" // String | Example: chrome, android, ios, web };

 var callback = function(error, data, response) {